jbirby2/TunnelQuest/TunnelQuest.DatabaseBuilder/README.txt

 ﻿
 I use TunnelQuest.DatabaseBuilder for two different purposes:

-1. I use TunnelQuest.DatabaseBuilder as my StartupProject instead of TunnelQuest.Web when I run commands in Entity Framework tools, because that way I can run EF tools as a different MySQL user than TunnelQuest.Web.
+1. When I run commands in Entity Framework tools, I use TunnelQuest.DatabaseBuilder as my StartupProject instead of TunnelQuest.Web because then I can run EF tools as a different MySQL user than the website (since they have different config files with different connection strings).
+This way, the website runs with minimal MySQL permissions, in case of a catastrophic bug or security breach.
-	This is better practice because it means I only have to grant MySQL admin permissions to the TunnelQuestDatabaseBuilder user, and I can leave the TunnelQuestWeb user running with only data-reader permissions.

 	For example:
 		Add-Migration -Name whatever -Project TunnelQuest.Data -StartupProject TunnelQuest.DatabaseBuilder